TinnedTuna/consensus/consensus/README.txt

 --------

-''consensus'' is a web application designed to help organisations hold polls and elections to find a consensus amongst it's stakeholders.
+''consensus'' is a web application designed to help organisations hold polls and elections to find a consensus amongst its stakeholders.

-This project is in it's very early stages.
+This project is in its very early stages.

 Aims
 ----